 Heads up (HU) tournament play presents unique challenges to the average player.
-Many tournament players, particularly those that play large field MTTs, only rarely experience heads up play.
+Many tournament players, particularly those that play large-field MTTs, only rarely experience heads-up play.
 This article will examine three common examples of how our opponents, in the Small Blind, may vary their preflop HU strategies in-game and how we, as the Big Blind, can take advantage of these variations.

-Over-folding Small Blinds
+Over-Folding Small Blinds

 Some players don’t play the bottom of the range they’re supposed to play when heads up.
 Using the AI Heads Up preflop solver, we can simulate this deviation and develop a counterstrategy for the Big Blind.
 Before we look at this specific example, let’s set the standard of SB’s optimal opening range when playing 50bb effective.
-Note that the ranges used in this article are based on a Chip EV game with a 0.12bb ante.
+Note that the ranges used in this article are based on a chip EV game with a 0.12bb ante.

 Exploiting Heads Up Mistakes